rubekx/docker-php-apache-mysql/README.md

 # Docker-php-apache-mysql
 ## Guide

-This project is recommended for applications that use LAMP stack, with docker you can ignore/forget the L, but you can edit and change it as your needs.
+This project is recommended for applications that use LAMP stack, with docker you can ignore/forget the L, but you can changed to suit your needs.
 To use this project you need to create your web application inside the app folder, or rename your application to app.

 - Docker